kemuelGermones/Unexplained/README.md

 ### Usage

 Navigate to the URL provided above to visit the live demo.
-Alternatively, if you want to host the web app locally on your computer, make sure to follow the instructions below.
+Alternatively, if you want to host the web app locally on your computer, make sure to follow the instructions below and add your own local environment variables.

 Clone it